Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 ### Left

-Use it from a left-pass inside turn, right-pass inside spin, handshake reverse whip, or free spin.
-Forward on 1, prep slightly to the left between 1 and 2, and rotate counter-clockwise on 3.
+Use it from a [left-side inside chain turn], [right-side inside chain turn], [handshake reverse whip], or [free spin].
+Backwards on 1, prep slightly to the left between 1 and 2, and rotate counter-clockwise on 3.

 ### Right